codingsoo/codingsoo.github.io1/index.md

   - introduction
 sidebar: home_sidebar
 permalink: index.html
 summary: This is a welcome page for wardballoon's tech blog.
 This page explains blog concept and categories.
-The content in this page also contains the blog writer's information .
+The content in this page also contains the blog writer's information.
 published: true
 ---